szabgab/perlmaven.com/sites/en/pages/calculate-bank-balance-take-two-dbd-csv.md

                AcNo"] at banktran.pl line 32.
 ```

 Whoops.
-It looks like SQL::Statement doesn't support the <b>CASE</b> syntax
+It looks like SQL::Statement doesn't support the **CASE** syntax
 that other databases do.
 Well, this will mean we have to do a bit more work
 in perl to compensate.
 And should we want to move to another database in
 the future, we may want to mark this so that we can come back to it.
 The